fgnt/meeteval/doc/algorithms.md

 This pruning is not implemented here to keep this example simple, but the idea is simple: In the loop (a), iterate only over those words in `a` that overlap with `b_word`.

 The final implementation is not that simple, though.
+The overhead of the naive implementation is too large to see a good speedup.
 The begin _and_ end times used for this pruning must be monotonically increasing which can be achieved by introducing accumulated minimum and maximum times for the pruning.
 Additionally, the edges of the pruned area have to be treated correctly.
 You can check the [actual implementation](../meeteval/wer/matching/levenshtein.h#L398) for details.